newsrevenuehub/rev-engine/.github/PULL_REQUEST_TEMPLATE.md

 #### How should this be manually tested?
 Please include detailed step-by-step instructions.

+#### Did this PR make changes to the user interface that may require changes to the user-facing docs?

 #### Have automated unit tests been added?
 If not, why?

 #### How should this change be communicated to end users?